alexeygrigorev/mlwiki.org/index.php/Dot_Plot.md

 ---
-title: "Dot Plot"
 layout: default
 permalink: /index.php/Dot_Plot
+tags:
+- plots
+- r
+title: Dot Plot
 ---

-# Dot Plot

 ## Dot Plots
 This is a [Plot](Plot) that is used to show only one variable
 - can say that this is one-dimensional [Scatter Plot](Scatter_Plot)